C0deWiser/workflow-/README.md

 For every class you want to use in the workflow, do the following:

-* The class must implement `Media101\Workflow\Contracts\WorkflowItem` contract, it is possible to include the `Media101\Workflow\Traits\WorkflowItem` trait which already implements all the required methods.
+* The class must implement `Codewiser\Workflow\Contracts\WorkflowItem` contract, it is possible to include the `Codewiser\Workflow\Traits\WorkflowItem` trait which already implements all the required methods.

 * Add the class name into workflow extension config under the key `classes`